dtorsson/hugo-cms-docs/site/content/indentity.md

 ## Forza Football Mission

-Our mission is to make the world of football a better place.
-Football is for everyone.

 We’re on a mission to make the world of football a better place.
 And to make football available for everyone

 ## Brand positioning